brigisroy/work/10.12.2019/today'sWork.md

 **ArrayList**

-Array list is not similar to array's this differnt
+Array list is not similar to array's this differnt and it is present in the `java.util.ArrayList`

 1.Arrays are fixed in size